pstansfeld/CCD2MD/README.md

 ### Usage

 pdb2cif is self contained, otherwise (currently) need to ensure that `Ref_data/` and `FuncConv.py` are in the directory of use.
+Additionally, the location of the CCD2MD suite should be indicatied in line 10 of FuncConv.py

 Dependencies are numpy and pandas with vermouth-martinize (martinize2) required for protein conversion, MemPrO required for protein membrane embedding and gromacs (specifically pdb2gmx) required for atomistic topology generation.
+There may be additional requirements for vermouth-martinize, MemPrO and pdb2gmx.

 Topology files are generated except for at2ccd.py and pos2cif.py

+For membrane embedding, MemPrO supports parallelisim, the default number of CPUs to be used is 1.
+This may be set by the user in line 11 of FuncConv.py -- this will not affect any other part of the conversion.
+Please note that some of the lipids available in Insane4MemPrO (new lipidome version) may correspond to Martini 2 mappings, although this should not apply to those lipids convertible with CCD2MD.

 #### ccd2at